cristalnetwork/inkiri-eos-contracts/README.md

   c.
 Create the account.
   - If you are using _testnet_, go to [monitor.jungletestnet.io](https://monitor.jungletestnet.io/#account) and paste account name and public key
-  - If you are running a local blockchain instance, run the following command:
+  - If you are running a Local Single-Node Testnet instance, run the following command:
 ```bash
 cleos create account eosio qwertyasdfgh EOS7v7pPMDhiNm8LURc4yXoCWZg3otjKYeHqVdpF5dPg925ckebRM -p eosio@active
 ```

 3. Get some EOS tokens.
     - If you are using _testnet_, issue money to yout account through [this faucet](https://api.monitor.jungletestnet.io/#faucet).
-    - If you are running a local blockchain instance, run the following command:
+    - If you are running a Local Single-Node Testnet instance, run the following command:
 ```bash
     $ cleos push action eosio.token issue '[ "qwertyasdfgh", "1000.0000 SYS", "memo" ]' -p eosio@active
 ```